Here's who's leading Trump against. Biden Election Polls - ExBulletin

 Key context

 Biden and Trump are set for a historic rematch after clinching their respective parties' nominations in March, ending the primary season much earlier in the year than in previous elections.
 Polls show historically low enthusiasm, with both candidates having relatively low favorability ratings, below 45%.
 The NBC poll found that 64% of voters said they were very interested in this year's election, a 20-year low.
 Trump has focused his campaign on his legal problems, accusing prosecutors and judges in the cases of working at Biden's behest to hurt his chances of winning the election, although there is no evidence to suggest that notion be true.
 Biden, meanwhile, cast Trump as a threat to democracy, citing his role in the Jan.
 6 Capitol riots, and hammered Trump over the nomination of Supreme Court justices who voted to overturn of Roe v.
 Wade.
-Immigration also took center stage in the election as border crossings hit a record high under Biden and Congress failed to reach an agreement on new border controls.
+Polls show the economy, immigration, abortion and inflation are consistently top issues for voters, while the New York Times/Siena/Inquirer survey finds a majority trust Trump over than Biden to manage the economy, crime and the Israeli-Palestinian conflict, but trusts Biden. more than Trump on abortion.
 Biden has made gains in the polls since both candidates clinched their party's nomination and the president ramped up his campaign activity.
-Trump's lead over Biden in the polls has shrunk by more than three percentage points, to 1.1, since late January, according to the RealClearPolitics poll, while the Economist poll shows Trump and Biden tied, a trend which began in early April after Trump had been leading Biden since September.
+Trump's lead over Biden in the polls has shrunk by more than three percentage points, to 1.1, since late January, according to the RealClearPolitics poll, while the Economist poll shows Trump and Biden tied, a trend which began in early April after Trump had been Biden's leader since September.

 Further reading